September 10, 2024

 The Go With Grace Plan sits alongside and supports the other three documents, covering important aspects of planning such as information for the death certificate, farewell planning, your reasoning behind choices such as organ donation, cremation/burial, how you want to be remembered and death admin.
 Your plan can be updated as often as you like and shared with others.
 More about a Go With Grace Plan…

-Tanya Newman, Social Worker at North Haven Hospice also spoke about the practical steps can you take now, to make the end of life easier.
-Her ‘Get Your Ducks in a Row’ presentation covered types of care, care that is available at home, financial supports, the process of accessing residential care, creating a care team and the support services available.
+Planning for ageing or poor health is another important aspect of planning ahead.
+Tanya Newman, Social Worker at North Haven Hospice spoke about the practical steps you can take now, to make the end of life easier.
+Her ‘Get Your Ducks in a Row’ presentation covered your home, types of care, care that is available at home, financial supports, the process of accessing residential care, creating a care team and the support services available.
 You can access her presentation here…

 Now is always a good time to understand what is (and isn’t!) available, so you can be a good friend to your future self and plan appropriately.